Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 - Hard bounces (permanent failure)

-- Long-term non-openers
+- Long-term non-engaged users

 Recommended Strategy